AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2013/2013-11-19-beginning/beginning.md

 ---
-title: The Beginning
+title: "The Beginning"
-excerpt: Welcome to my blog.
-Over a period of time, I hope to fill this space with travel and food-related posts, the status of my projects and tutorials
+excerpt: "Welcome to my blog.
+Over a period of time, I hope to fill this space with travel and food-related posts, the status of my projects and tutorials"
 tags:

-    - ramblings
+- "ramblings"

 ---

 Welcome to my blog.
 Over time, I hope to fill this space with travel and food-related posts, the status of my projects, and tutorials for some basic stuff.